If you do some planning, it’s quite easy to have a luxurious French holiday on a low budget.

-My Dad seems to pretty much always find the best rates for hotels when he makes his reservation directly with the hotel.
-Hotels often have deals available on their own websites.
-However, I usually find I can get better prices when I use different sites, so I always shop around.
+Hotels often have deals available on their own websites, however, you can often find better prices when you use different sites, so always shop around.

-For our trip to France, I used Booking.com to book all of our budget hotels.
-I found that their prices beat those offered everywhere else and they had added bonuses too, such as being able to cancel our reservation for free very close up until the day we were staying.
+Booking.com is a useful site to try for good prices plus they sometimes have added bonuses too, such as being able to cancel your reservation for free very close up until the day you’re staying.

-You can find some great value budget hotels that don’t feel like they’re a cheap hotel at all.
-Possibly because it was a little way out of Lille itself, the Mercure Lille Metropole Hotel was a great price and felt very modern and comfortable.
+You can find some great value budget hotels that don’t feel like they’re a cheap hotel at all such as the Mercure Lille Metropole Hotel.

-I’ve seen other great value deals for luxury hotels in France on Secret Escapes many times, so it’s definitely worth checking on there to see what they are offering.
-They also sometimes provide deals that include Eurostar travel, so that’s worth bearing in mind if that is how you would like to travel.
+You can sometimes find great value deals for luxury hotels in France on Secret Escapes too – sometimes they do packages with added extras included such as free breakfast, complementary gifts and free use of spa facilities.
+You can often find deals on there that include Eurostar travel, so that’s worth bearing in mind if that is how you would like to travel.

-When we stayed in cities, or nearby, I booked cheap budget hotels.
-When you are visiting a busy area where there is lots to do and see, it’s often the case that you’re going to only be sleeping in the hotel, so it makes sense to book somewhere cheap.
-I then booked a luxury chateau stay for a few nights in rural France.
+Perhaps when you’re visiting cities, book cheap budget hotels – when you’re visiting a busy area where there is lots to do and see, it’s often the case that you’re going to only be sleeping in the hotel, so it makes sense to book somewhere cheap.

-There are so many free things to do in France.
-A good tip is to search on TripAdvisor for things to do in the area you are wishing to visit.
+There are plenty of free things you can do in France.
+A good tip is to search on TripAdvisor for things to do in the area you’re looking to visit.
 By doing this, you can find good ideas of what attractions you can visit for free, plus helpful information from other visitors about the sights and activities.
-I found several free places to visit for our road trip, including parks and gardens, a cathedral and even a zoo!
+There are so many free parks and gardens to visit, cathedrals and monuments and much more.

 Planning your visit to coincide with free admission dates provides another way to have free days out.
 Throughout France, there are many tourist attractions you can visit for free on the first Sunday of the month.
 An example of this is the Chateau de Fontainebleau, which is usually costs 11 Euros per person to visit.

 France is renowned for it’s plentiful fresh bread, delicious cheese and wonderful cakes.
 Instead of going out for lunch every day, having a picnic is a great way to save some money.
-In my opinion, it can be just as enjoyable as visiting a restaurant.
 So much of France is picturesque and green that it’s often easy to find scenic places to sit and have some lunch.

-We saw several people doing just this in the grounds of the stunning Pierrefonds chateau.
-I mean, you can’t get a backdrop like that for a lunch date very often!
+The grounds of beautiful attractions like Pierrefonds chateau make perfect spots – you don’t get a backdrop quite like that for a lunch date very often!